 The orientation and placement of the paper clip is important.
 The end of the paper clip with the double curves needs to be sticking upwards like this.

 Later, the upper parts of the paper clips will hold the axle of your typewriter’s “cylinder” (i.e. the round thing that your typewriter paper wraps around).

-Decorate the back, sides, and front of the typewriter with colored masking tape (or just use markers).
+Decorate the back, sides, and front of the typewriter with color masking tape (or just use markers).
 Decorate a jumbo craft stick as well (the stick will eventually become your typewriter’s “space bar”).
-I used colored masking tape for the space bar you see in the image below, but markers work great too!
+I used color masking tape for the space bar you see in the image below, but markers work great too!